susisu/archerfish/README.md

 yarn archerfish run <profileName> --max-concurrency <int>
 ```

-Please make sure that your tasks are safe to run concurrently.
-For example, a task should not be affected by cookies set by other tasks.
+When you enable concurrency, make sure that your tasks are safe to be run concurrently.
+For example, cookies are shared by all tasks and may cause unexpected behavior if multiple tasks access them simultaneously.

 ## License
 [MIT License](http://opensource.org/licenses/mit-license.php)